wdelcant/wdelcant/README.md

 ### A little more about me...``

-<p><em>Qualified Technical Professional of the Career in Administration and Support of Computer Networks.
+<p><em>Hi, I'm Wilson, a technical professional with a degree in administration and support of computer networks.

+I am currently studying to be a full stack developer.
+I am passionate about programming and web development (HTML, CSS, JavaScript, React)(Sass, Bootstrap, GIT, Github, NodeJS)

-my skills are teamwork, proactivity, creativity, good interpersonal relationships and responsibility.
+Among my skills is; teamwork, proactivity, creativity, good interpersonal relationships and responsibility.

-I have experience in IT, HW, SW and NETWORKS support.
+I have experience in the field of IT support, HW, SW, Printers, cabling and networks.
 With experience in customer service for an operational continuity project for BancoEstado.</em></p>

 <h3 align="left">Languages and Tools:</h3>